Skip to main content

 “But you did!”
 Amar’s voice was complaining.
 “You did!”

 “We had decided to keep it to ourselves as long as you were not ready to face the truth, Amar.
-Living on your own set of terms and rules is always what we taught you.
-We wanted you to have a normal life, and not look down upon our choices because of your lack of understanding.
+Living on your own set of terms and rules is what we taught you.
+We wanted you to have a normal life and not look down upon our choices because of your lack of understanding.
 We planned to tell you the very day you would take your first independent decision” Amar frowned at his mother’s words.
 “Which you did today.”
 His father added.

-“I would never have looked down upon anything, you two are my inspirations.”
+“I would never have looked down upon anything; you two are my inspirations.”
 His sulking words made his mother look at Arzoo a little helplessly.

-“Oh please stop lying, you!
+“Oh, please stop lying, you!
 You didn’t even like my suggestion before I mentioned long-distance as the next option!
-And we all know how the child in you would react to…” Arzoo retorted and stopped at his stare “Amar Singh Punwar, stop sulking for God’s sake!
+And we all know how the child in you would react to…” Arzoo retorted and stopped at his stare, “Amar Singh Punwar, stop sulking for God’s sake!
 It’s your birthday!!”

 Amar had probably got the birthday gift of his life that day.
 After sulking for another hour, he smiled at his parents dancing at the party.
-He had smiled at them staring at each other and then at him.
+He had smiled at them, staring at each other and then at him.
 He was proud of how his parents lived life on their own terms.
 He never doubted that his parents were brave souls within, but today, he saw a commitment deeper than he would ever understand relationships to be.
 Never in his life had he seen a couple act more wisely towards each other and their family than his parents.
 Never had they missed any of his school events, graduation or even his smallest achievements.
-They had always been there every time his grades were bad, or Arohi was hurt in a race.
+They had always been there every time his grades were bad or Arohi was hurt in a race.
 They had always been involved in every small detail of their lives, like a friend and guides, not by dividing their roles, but together as a unit.
 They had been the first to approve of his relationship with Arzoo when he chose her.
-His mother’s dream of a “Secular India” was what she described their relationship to be much to the amusement of the others.
-He couldn’t be more proud to be their son.
-He couldn’t be more proud of the thought and mind his parents had, unlike most in society.
-He knew now why their names, unlike their cousins had a Punwar in them.
+His mother’s dream of a “Secular India” was what she described their relationship to be, much to the amusement of the others.
+He couldn’t be prouder to be their son.
+He couldn’t be prouder of the thought and mind his parents had, unlike most in society.
+He knew now why their names, unlike their cousins, had a Punwar in them.
 They were part of a partnership, of equal individuals, in a bond perhaps greater than the vows of a wedding.

-“I have the coolest parents ever!” he had declared to Arzoo who smiled “You doubted?”
+“I have the coolest parents ever!” he had declared to Arzoo, who smiled, “You doubted?”

 “No. Just…” He shrugged.